MartynaMisk/Project2018/README.md

 ```
 > Investigating Matplotlib

-I have used **Matplotlib** / Pylab to for plotting hte grpahs.
+I have used **Matplotlib** / Pylab to for plotting the grpahs.
 Below is a snapshot of the code, more information on the code and explaantions can be found in [matplotlib.py]().

 ```ruby
 sample code to organize data?
 or sample code to measure mean